|Academic Year of Entry||2023/24|

 |Tuition Fee||Click here for more information|

-The Department of Chemistry (CHEM) fosters an interdisciplinary approach that encompasses chemistry, biology, environmental science, mathematics and statistics.
+The Department of Chemistry (CHEM) fosters an interdisciplinary approach in teaching and research.
 CHEM is committed to training science graduates to meet the demand for technical, educational and industrial professionals in Hong Kong.
 The study programmes offered by the Department are designed to develop the knowledge, skills and attitudes that students need to achieve fulfilling personal development and a successful career.

 CHEM currently offers BSc in Chemistry.